The Bottom Line:

 It's private.

-And it could save you hundreds of thousands of dollars.
+And it could save you a lot of money.

 Best regards,